Vincit/objection.js/newDoc/guide/query-examples.md

 select "people".* from "people"
 ```

-The return value of the [query](/api/model/static-methods.html#static-query) method is an instance of [QueryBuilder](/api/query-builder/) that has all the methods a [knex QueryBuilder](http://knexjs.org/#Builder) has.
+The return value of the [query](/api/model/static-methods.html#static-query) method is an instance of [QueryBuilder](/api/query-builder/) that has all the methods a [knex QueryBuilder](http://knexjs.org/#Builder) has and a lot more.
 Here is a simple example that uses some of them:

 ```js
 const middleAgedJennifers = await Person